Francesco-Sch/knowledge-spaces/README.md

 ### Processing the datasets

 In order to make a text datasets searchable and two-dimensional, it had to be processed in two steps.
 First, it had to be converted into vector embeddings.
 As these vector embeddings are usually multi-dimensional, a second processing step must be added to reduce the information value of the multi-dimensional vector to two dimensions.
-By reducing the vectors to two dimensions, they become visualisable.
+By reducing the vectors to two dimensions, they can be rendered.

-- Describe the steps taken
+The [sentence transformers library](https://www.sbert.net/), specifically the `multi-qa-MiniLM-L6-cos-v1` model, was used for vector encoding of the data sets.
+[Truncated singular value decomposition (TruncatedSVD)](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html#sklearn.decomposition.TruncatedSVD) was then used to reduce the information density of the vector embeddings to two dimensions.
+This transformation is also known as latent semantic analysis (LSA).
+I chose TruncatedSVD over tSNE because it always produces the same two-dimensional vectors given the same multi-dimensional vectors.
+The [scikit-learn](https://scikit-learn.org/stable/index.html) implementation of TruncatedSVD was used to apply this transformation.

+Both embedding datasets, the multi-dimensional and the two-dimensional, were stored on Huggingface via its [🤗 Datasets library](https://huggingface.co/docs/datasets/index).

 #### List of processed Datasets